JuliaAttic/QuDirac.jl/docs/Bras_and_Kets.md

 ## 2. Math with States

-*Note: All arithmetic on `Ket`s also works on `Bra`s, though we may not explicitly give examples here.*
+*Note: All arithmetic on Kets also works on Bras, though we may not explicitly give examples here.*

 ### 2.1 Addition, Subtraction, and Scalar multiplication